 In determining the amount of discretionary incentive compensation to award an eligible employee, a compensation manager must consider only those factors that are legitimate, business-related and consistent with the Company's legal and regulatory obligations and policies and practices.
+With this discretion, comes the responsibility to make pay decisions consistent with the Company's equal pay philosophy, which means that compensation managers are accountable for making deliberate, thoughtful, and defensible compensation decisions considering only legitimate, business-related factors.
 These factors include but are not limited to: (1) the employee's absolute and relative performance in an individual and, if relevant, supervisory capacity; (2) the employee's conduct and adherence to the Company's core values and other policies and procedures; (3) performance feedback elicited through the Company's performance evaluation processes, including information provided by control function personnel; (4) any discipline administered to the employee during the performance year; (5) any circumstances during the performance year that may result in clawback of the employee's previously awarded incentive compensation; and (6) market and competitive conditions.